 The 2013-2016 Ebola virus disease epidemic in West Africa, the biggest and most complex since the virus was discovered in 1976, hit Guinea, Liberia, and Sierra Leone the hardest.
 Its rapid spread showed the need to improve health systems in those countries to counteract weaknesses in surveillance, reporting, and response to outbreaks.

-As a continuation of this project, to prevent new outbreaks and other public health emergencies (or provide an appropriate response when they occur), ECOWAS countries and the West African Health Organization (WAHO) founded the REDISSE project, with the participation of the Mérieux Foundation.
+As a continuation of this project, to prevent new outbreaks and other public health emergencies or provide an appropriate response when they occur, ECOWAS countries and the West African Health Organization (WAHO) founded the REDISSE project, with support from the World Bank, aiming to reinforce surveillance and response systems in ECOWAS countries.

-REDISSE’s main objective is to strengthen the capacities of 47 health district laboratories in ECOWAS countries, in order to:
+The main objective of the Mérieux Foundation’s mandate as part of REDISSE is to strengthen the capacities of health district laboratories in ECOWAS countries, in order to:

 - Bolster the laboratory diagnosis and confirmation skills of laboratory managers